-There’s a burning question within the DPM community these days: In our evolving digital world, is digital project management a role, or a skill?
-But before we get into answering that:
+There’s a burning question within the digital project management community: In our evolving digital world, is digital project management a role, or a skill?

 What Is Digital Project Management?

 The growing collaborative nature of many organizations is the driving force behind this question.
-The temptation, of course, is to save money and put a team member with great communication skills in charge as project manager.
+The temptation, of course, is to save money and reduce it to simply a skillset, and put a team member with great communication skills in charge as the project manager.

-We have to acknowledge our own bias here, but time and time again, we come back to the same definitive answer: Digital project management is a key role that bridges all the stakeholders on a particular project and achieves optimal results that could not have otherwise been achieved.
+We have to acknowledge our own bias here, but time and time again, we come back to the same definitive answer: digital project management is more than just a skillset—it's a key role that requires a mindset to bridge all the stakeholders on a particular project and achieve optimal results that could not have otherwise been achieved.

-We occupy that unique spot right in the middle of the spider web, constantly scanning in all directions, feeling and responding to vibrations from all the different strings.
+We occupy that unique spot right in the middle of the spider web, constantly scanning in all directions, using our toolset and technology to feel and respond to vibrations from all the different strings.
 As the critical information hub, we then interpret those signals and translate what they mean to the overall outcome, the other sections of the web, and to the client themselves.

-And we’re always on the lookout for problems that could rip a hole in the web and hold the project up.
+And we’re always on the lookout for problems and project risks that could rip a hole in the web and hold the project up.

 In essence, the whole is greater than the sum of its parts; without doubt, digital project management is unquestionably a critical role.

-The Digital Project Manager co-founder Galen Low said it best one day in a casual phone conversation: He said, in simplest terms, DPMs gather, curate, translate, and communicate to deliver a project on time, and on budget.
+The Digital Project Manager co-founder Galen Low said it best one day in a casual phone conversation: DPMs gather, curate, translate, and communicate to deliver a project on time and on budget.

 DPMs specialize in getting things done, and by that we mean making sure everyone on the team has the resources, time, and skills they need to do their job.

 If that still sounds a bit vague, let’s get more specific.
-We asked Mackenzie Dysart, a PMP- and CSM-certified Product Manager at Connected, to tell us what a typical project lifecycle looks like for her:
+I asked Mackenzie Dysart, a Project Management Professional (PMP) and Certified Scrum Master, to tell us what a typical project life cycle looks like for her:

-- Internal & External Kick-Offs: Establishing the client’s preferred project management software system and communicating your project management methodologies, meeting your project team, setting the project schedule, and determining key metrics for project success.
+- Internal & external kickoffs: Establishing the client’s preferred project management software system and communicating your project management methodologies and frameworks, meeting your project team, setting the project schedule, and determining key metrics for project success.

 When you look at this exhaustive list, it makes you wonder: Why would anyone launch any kind of digital product without a digital product manager at the helm?